anltrn/GetirCaseStudy/README.md

 # GetirCaseStudy

+This is an node.js app use express framework and connect MongoDB and fetch some data from there.
-This is an node.js app.
-I deployed to this app on Heroku.<br/>
+I deployed this app on Heroku.<br/>
 You can test it with call application endpoint with post method.<br/>
 This app also check inputs and if they are invalid return some error messages.<br/>
 Otherwise it will return the repsone object.<br/>